Guide to Brazil

 Option 3: Buy a local Brazilian eSIM (recommended)

 If your phone supports eSIM, buying a local Brazilian eSIM is, in our view, the best choice for travelers.
 Brazil has three major mobile carriers: Vivo, Claro and TIM.
 They don't differ very much in terms of speed and coverage in major cities, but Vivo tends to be more reliable once you move outside them.
 The Vivo Tourist Plan, in particular, is really good.
-For 55 BRL (add USD and EUR conversion later) you get 25GB, 300 minutes and 100 SMS for 30 days, as of January 26, 2026.
+For R$55 you get 25GB, 300 minutes and 100 SMS for 30 days, as of January 26, 2026.

 What if it doesn’t work immediately?